soplang/soplang/docs/testing/DEBUGGING.md

 haddii (condition) {
     door x = 10  // Only visible inside this block
 }
-// qor(x)  // Error: x is not defined here
+// bandhig(x)  // Error: x is not defined here
 ```

 ## Debugging the Interpreter